 Why Does the Estate Need an EIN (Employer Identification Number) and What is an EIN?

-An EIN is a number that acts as a tax payer identification number for the estate.
+An EIN (Employer Identification Number) is a number that acts as a tax payer identification number for the estate.
 The IRS issues your EIN and it is necessary in order for the estate to file tax returns or open accounts in the estate’s name.
 You can have an EIN issued by the IRS by going to www.IRS.gov.

 What is the Role of a Trustee?

 The trustee is in charge of administering a trust in accordance with the terms of the trust instrument, Federal Law, and North Carolina law.
 There are many different types of trusts including revocable living trusts, irrevocable trusts, Medicaid Asset Protection Trusts, and Special Needs Trusts (also called Supplement Needs Trusts).
 The role of the trustee will vary depending on the type of trust, assets in the trust, and the needs of the beneficiaries.
+We regularly represent trustees with wide variety of roles, as well as act as trustee ourselves for certain trusts.

 Common Trust Administration Duties